Pick Your Own Produce at a U-Pick Farm in Asheville

 Pick Your Own Produce

 What could be better than standing in the late spring or summer sunshine, the wind brushing your face as you hold the ripest, juiciest strawberry you’ve ever seen in your hands?
-Maybe picking it, and trying not to let the juice run down your chin?
 This simple pleasure can be had at several U-Pick farms where you can pick your own fresh, juicy produce.